 It is not until I chip a molar that I become aware of how my teeth rest against each other.
 It is discomforting and unsettling but I cannot help but explore the broken tooth with my tongue.
 My work has evolved because of a similar curiosity.
 I explore the possibilities of working with plywood in an unconventional way because it challenges me despite sometimes being unsuccessful.

 As I travel I am drawn to structures and places that have been neglected and left to deteriorate under the sun and their own weight.
-As time passes and memories fade I try to recall places I visited once, the feeling of scraping a knee on the sidewalk or the pattern on the ceiling of my bedroom.
+As time passes and memories fade I try to recall places I visited once, the feeling of scraping a knee on the sidewalk, or the pattern on the ceiling of my bedroom.
 If I could capture these places and objects my paintings would be a small collection of remnants from these journeys.

 Photos and press release for this artist.